 Is it reasonable for a teen to face a felony sex offense for receiving and possessing a suggestive picture sent from a girlfriend or boyfriend?
-Most people thing this kind of potential penalty is extremely out of proportion to the circumstances.
+Most people understand that this kind of potential penalty is completely out of proportion to the circumstances.

 But most of these circumstances, though regrettable and dangerous, should not come with felony criminal penalties.

 Some states are considering alternative juvenile laws to teach and explain the dangers of sexting.
 In juvenile courts, teens typically get a chance to get criminal offenses removed from their records, or have prosecutions deferred and they dropped after 6 months or a year of no further incidents.
 This is a reasonable alternative, and avoids a permanent criminal record as a sex offender for life, and registered sex offender status for a dumb mistake.